 c.
-Claiming to be wise, they became fools (v.22).
+Professing to be wise, they became fools (v.22).

 d.
-And exchanged the glory of the immortal God for images resembling mortal man and birds and animals and creeping things (v.23).
+And exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures (v.23).